tapyu/c-and-cpp-lessons/README.md

 #### **What is pointer arithmetic?**

 Pointer arithmetic is a fundamental concept in programming languages like `C` and `C++`, which allows you to perform arithmetic operations on pointers.
-Specifically, it involves adding or subtracting integers to/from pointers to manipulate memory addresses (see `./example2`).
+Specifically, it involves adding or subtracting integers to/from pointers to manipulate memory addresses (see `./pointer-arithmetic/` examples).

 - *Adding an Integer to a Pointer*: When you add an integer value to a pointer, you are effectively moving the pointer to point to a memory location that is offset by a certain number of bytes.
 The size of the offset depends on the data type that the pointer points to.
 For example (you could use `ptr++;` instead of `ptr = ptr + 1;`):
 ```c